 What to consider when hiring access equipment

-There are a number of elements to consider when deciding on aerial access hire or purchase.
+There are a number of elements to consider when deciding on aerial access equipment hire or purchase.

 Location